apify/apify-docs/content/academy/api_scraping/graphql_scraping/custom_queries.md

     }
 `;
 ```

+Alternatively, if you don't want to write your GraphQL queries right within your Javascript code, you can write them in files using the **.graphql** format, then read them from the filesystem or import them.

 > In order to receive nice GraphQL syntax highlighting in these template literals, download the [GraphQL VSCode extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)